 What is a Patent Attorney? – What is a Patent Lawyer?

-Both a patent agent and a patent attorney are patent practitioners and licensed to practice before the USTPO.
-A licensed patent attorney can also practice law in at least one state.
+Patent licenses are derived mostly from engineering degrees or graduate degrees in specific subjects, and not from law degrees.
 Moreover, to become licensed to practice patenting, there is a separate exam.
-In the same way that an attorney must pass a bar exam to practice law, there is a separate exam to become licensed to practice before the USPTO.
+In the same way that an attorney must pass a bar exam to practice law, there is a separate registration exam to become licensed to practice in patents before the USPTO.
 It is referred to as the Patent Bar.
 Generally, the way to qualify to sit (take) the Patent Bar is to have a degree in engineering or have about 40 semester hours in a subject.

 USPTO Registered Patent Attorney – Licensed to Patent

 Here at Carson Patents we are able to offer the complete range of intellectual property transactions online.
 We work with patents, trademarks, and copyrights.
 While admittedly our leadership team stays in the patenting lane, our affiliates are able to provide intellectual property services all across the globe.
 When it comes to inventions we are able to offer patent application processing for your inventions with the USPTO, and the World Intellectual Property Office (WIPO) all online remotely.

 Our patent licensed attorney can search for prior art, write, file, and prosecute your patent application all online.
 Documents are transferred by email.
 The entire patenting process can happen from the comforts of your workshop or home.
 We are also available to help with reduction to practice engineering assistance for our inventors.
 Reduction to practice is making the invention either actually or constructively with words and drawings as in a patent application.
 You can read more about reduction to practice in our article “What is Reduction to Practice?”
 We work with US and International patent applications.
 Best of all, we offer a free 30 minute consultation to discuss patenting your invention.